Melton Research Center for Jewish Education and Davidson School Field Programs

 Jewish Day School Standards and Benchmarks Project

 The Melton Research Center supports the Jewish Day School Standards and Benchmarks Project, focused on cultivating instructional leaders who pursue a high standard for teaching and learning of Jewish text.
 This project, funded by a generous grant from the AVI CHAI Foundation, guides day school educators to identify standards for Bible study and the tools to achieve these goals.
 It has resulted in intense professional development for teachers and leaders in the field of Bible education.
 A project has just been launched to develop a compendium of standards and benchmarks for Rabbinic literature.

 Dr. Alvan Kaunfer (center) coordinates the New Teachers' Institute for teachers who are new to the Jewish Day School Standards and Benchmarks Project.

 Jewish Early Childhood Education Leadership Institute (JECELI)

-The Jewish Early Childhood Education Leadership Institute is a collaboration between JTS and Hebrew Union College – Jewish Institute of Religion, and is now entering its third cohort of participants.
-Developed in consultation with Bank Street College of Education and funded by generous support from the Jim Joseph Foundation, JECELI provides new and aspiring Jewish early childhood education directors with 15 months of intensive professional development focused on best practices in early childhood education and Jewish education.
+The Jewish Early Childhood Education Leadership Institute is a collaboration between JTS and Hebrew Union College - Jewish Institute of Religion.
+Developed in consultation with Bank Street College of Education and originally funded by generous support from the Jim Joseph Foundation, JECELI provides new and aspiring Jewish early childhood education directors with 15 months of intensive professional development focused on best practices in early childhood education and Jewish education.
 During the 2015-16 year a cohort for JECELI will be launched in the Chicago area through the generous support of the Crown Family Philanthropies.

 Jewish Experiential Leadership Institute (JELI)

-This partnership program with JCC Association enhances the personal growth, Jewish leadership abilities, and professional skill sets of talented, emerging JCC leaders working in settings that nurture experiential Jewish education programs.
+This program enhances the personal growth, Jewish leadership abilities, and professional skill sets of talented, emerging Jewish leaders working in settings that nurture experiential Jewish education programs.
 The Jewish Experiential Leadership Institute is a 15-month, in-service program for middle- and senior-management professionals, and can be run in partnership with JCCs, Jewish Federation, bureaus of Jewish education, and other organizations of Jewish communal leadership throughout North America.
 JELI fellows learn to apply Jewish frameworks to setting their organizations' vision, executing day-to-day management, and developing their own leadership identity.
 Please contact The Davidson School for more information on how to start a cohort in your community.

 MaToK: Bible Curriculum for Day Schools